stan-dev/example-models/PKPD/torsten/README.md

 A description of these examples and instructions on how to run them can be found in the manual.

+Under the R directory, we provide tools to run the examples via cmdStan and look at diagnostic plots.

 C++ Code
 --------